 This test may be conducted either by the test laboratory or the manufacturer.
-The results shall be provided in the formal report as per Appendix C to Annex F. The test laboratory shall annotate Table F.1 with " \checkmark " if the beacon performed as required for all the scripts tested.
+The results shall be provided in the formal report as per Appendix C to Annex F. If performed by the beacon manufacturer, the manufacturer shall provide the test laboratory with the required test results for verification and inclusion in the test report with content as required or equivalent to Appendix G to Annex F (Part F.7).
+The test laboratory shall check the results provided by the manufacturer for correct format and content, or, if not provided, or the manufacturer requests verification, perform the test, and annotate Table F.1 with " \checkmark " if the beacon performed as required for all the scripts tested.